CoalitionEngine/Coalition-Engine/0.6.3/How-to-make-a-battle.md

 		Bullet_Bone(...);
 });
 ```
-?> that you may access all instance variables in the enemy object you put this function in, so you can type in `time` to get the time elapsed in the turn.
+?> Note that you may access all instance variables in the enemy object you put this function in, so you can type in `time` to get the time elapsed in the turn.
 However, `PreAttackFunction` will only execute before the attack begins, while `PostAttackFunction` will only execute after the attack ends.

 To end a turn, simply put `end_turn()`.